Fish Iowa - Lakes, Ponds, and Reservoirs - Black Hawk Lake

 Fishing Report

 Black Crappie - Fair: Use a waxworm, small minnow, or jigs.
-Most luck has been around the fish house in Town Bay and near Ice House Point.
+Fishing along shore has been productive.
+Especially around Ice House Point and the inlet bridge area.

 Fishing Forecast